Tibellus: Description

 Adult members of this genus can reach 4–15 mm of length and can mostly be encountered above the soil surface (epigeal organism) on low vegetation, foliage or herbaceous plants, where they actively pursue their preys, as they do not make webs.
 This genus, which includes active hunters, was once considered a subfamily within the sedentary 'crab spiders' (Thomisidae species).

 The basic color of the body is light brown or pale yellow.
 It is elongate and slender (hence the common name), the carapace (prosoma) and the cylindrical abdomen (opisthosoma) show a large brown stripe in the midline of the back.
 The long and thin legs are more or less equal in length and they usually are stretched out along grass stems or leaves, the first two pairs forwardly directed.

 They generally have eight black equal-sized eyes in two horizontal rows of four each, with posterior median ones close to each other.

 Species list

+As of September 2025, this genus includes 51 species and two subspecies: